Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 1. Transport Layer Security (TLS)

-• Encrypts emails in transit between servers
+• Encrypts emails in transit between servers (standard, but provider can still read stored emails)

 2. End-to-end encryption (E2EE)

-• Encrypts the message so only sender and recipient can read it
+• Encrypts the message so only sender and recipient can read it (provider cannot access content)

 3. PGP (Pretty Good Privacy)

-Handling Attachments Safely
+Handling Attachments Safely in Secure Email

-Secure file handling illustration
+Secure file handling illustration for email attachments

-Email attachments can compromise privacy and security:
+Email attachments can compromise email privacy and security:

 1. Use secure alternatives for sensitive files